monteilhet/click/README.md

 To build a router configuration, the user chooses a collection of elements and connects them into a directed graph.

-The router configuration is written in the Click language.
+The router configuration is written in the Click language (http://read.cs.ucla.edu/click/docs/language).

 To extend a configuration, the user can write new elements or compose existing elements in new ways.